Chard vs Marrow-stem Kale - Health impact and Nutrition Comparison

 Chards have earthy and mild flavors, and there is a difference between the flavor of the leaves and the stems.
 Stems usually have a similar taste to beetroot, only milder.
 Leaves are slightly bitter.

-On the other hand, marrow stem kale has a different taste profile, it has a strong, sharp, earthy taste, and in addition to that, the leaves are dryer in comparison to chard.
+On the other hand, marrow-stem kale has a different taste profile, it has a strong, sharp, earthy taste, and in addition to that, the leaves are dryer in comparison to chard.

 One of the most important features in preparing both these vegetables is their method of preparation.
-Since cooking them on high heat will destroy most of their nutritive properties, it is advised to be eaten in their raw form or cooked in low heat (steaming) to change their integrity to make it easier to consume.
+Since cooking them on high heat will destroy most of their nutritive properties, it is advised to be eaten in their raw form or cooked in low heat (steaming) to change their integrity to make them easier to consume.

 Chard and marrow stem kale can be used interchangeably, and they can be used in salads, cooking (mostly chard stems), and steamed with other vegetables.

-In this section of the article, we will be comparing the nutritional content of chard and marrow-stem kale according to 100g of each food, unless stated otherwise.
+In this section of the article, we will be comparing the nutritional content of chard and marrow-stem kale according to 100g of each food unless stated otherwise.

-Glycemic index
+Glycemic Index

 Chard and marrow-stem kale have equal glycemic indices, which are equal to 32.
 They are categorized as low glycemic index foods.